SSithub/TicTacToe_NeuralNetwork/README.md

 The Leaky RELU function was used in the hidden layer and the sigmoid function for the output layer.

 ## UPDATE April 6, 2020
   The old neural network class was replaced with a more updated version which made the old saved networks unusable and I thought the  amount of nodes I used looked bizarre.
 The new network architecture of 18 input nodes, two hidden layers with 18 nodes each, and 1 output node.
+I used tanh for the hidden layers and sigmoid for the output layer.
+The optimizer used was AMSGrad.
 During training the network seemed to forget the obvious moves so I had to reduce the learning rate and the steepness of the loss function.
 I must have had success with the larger networks for their lack of sensitivity during backpropagation.
 The new network took about 1 million games to perfect playing as player X and O. After ever 100,000 games I would have it play against random moves to see if it has perfected the game.
+### Method
 The first approach was to feed forward 9 inputs and have 1 indicate a X, have -1 indicate a O, and have 0 indicate an empty spot.

 The network never managed to learn this way so each spot was expanded into 2 numbers.